Category: Ergonomic Workstations

 • • To ensure your radiology workstation is fully functional, consider which of the following accessories you may need to incorporate: monitor mounts, cable management, CPU storage, USB charging station, lighting, height-adjustable control, and multi-level work surfaces.

-Deciding on the correct radiology workstation can be a daunting prospect.
+Deciding on the correct radiology workstation furniture can be a daunting prospect.
 Double Black Imaging offers an onsite radiology equipment survey to assess what workstation will be best for you.
 Our engineers treat each workstation as an individual solution to provide you with specific recommendations for each surveyed workspace.
 With years of experience, the team develops recommendations based on industry best practices and insider-knowledge of PACS, mammography/tomography, clinical, and surgical applications.

 Contact our diagnostic imaging experts today to discuss your radiology department requirements.